3 strategies for savers in a low interest rate environment

 Yields on savings accounts and CDs, which tend to follow the Fed’s actions, have been on a steady decline following the central bank’s rate cuts.

 For anyone hoping to make saving money a top priority, here’s what to consider as interest rates continue decreasing.

 1. Shop around

-The best savings account rates currently pay around 1 percent APY, or 10 times the national average of 0.1 percent.
+The best savings account rates currently pay around 0.6 percent APY, or about nine times the national average of 0.07 percent.
 That’s a significant difference, particularly if you have a lot of money to save.

-CD rates have been falling for months and continue to decline.
+CD rates started falling during the first quarter of 2020 and continued to decline into this year.
+Rates have somewhat stabilized as of late, though there are still occasional decreases.
 Online banks still offer better yields than what’s typically available in local branches.
-Search for a high-yield CD or savings account offered by an online bank, as their rates are likely to remain competitive even as interest rates slide further.
+Search for a high-yield CD or savings account offered by an online bank, as their rates are likely to remain competitive compared with other institutions.
 Online banks that are FDIC-insured are just as safe as insured traditional banks.

 In addition to comparing interest rates, savers hoping for some peace of mind can pick a bank with a rate that’s set for a certain number of months.
 Banks like Ally Bank, CIT Bank, Citizens Access, Investors eAccess, Marcus by Goldman Sachs and PurePoint Financial, for example, offer no-penalty CDs with yields guaranteed for about one year or less.

 When you ladder CDs, you’re buying multiple CDs that mature at different intervals (like buying one-, two- and three-year CDs at the same time).